 With complex requests comes complex pricing.
 A vendor must take time to evaluate what’s required for a wedding before dropping dollar amounts.
 No vendor wants to build up a client’s hopes, only to disappoint them further down the line.

-For photography, there may be one price for a City Hall elopement on Tuesday morning next week.
+For photography, there may be one price for a City Hall elopement taking place on Tuesday morning next week.
 And another price for an elaborate Saturday wedding in peak wedding season, 200 miles away and booked 18 months out.

 Some distinctions such as this may be blindingly obvious!
 But there are many shades of gray and subtle factors that the client would have no reason ever to consider.